 Information is required on the position of icebergs at specified times and their estimated size, speed and direction of movement.
-During the ice season the south-eastern, southern and south-western limits of regions of icebergs in the vicinity of the Grand Banks of Newfoundland are monitored for the purpose of informing passing ships of the extent of this dangerous region.
-The guidelines for this international ice patrol service are laid down in the SOLAS Convention.
+Guidelines for this international northern hemisphere ice patrol services are laid down in the SOLAS Convention.
+Sea-Ice Information and Services (WMO-No. 574) provides more information.